NCE Switch-8 and PFM Fulgurex

 Here's our wiring diagram:

 So will that work?
-Well, on the paper, we actually DON'T want to do that without looking into it in more details.
+Well, on paper, we actually DON'T want to do that without looking into it in more detail.

 That could be worked out in a number of ways:

-- The A/B voltage can be lowered using a diode.
-The typical 1N4001 will drop 0.7 V, use as many in serie as needed.
+- The A/B voltage can be lowered using diodes.
+The typical 1N4001 will drop 0.7 V, use as many in series as needed.